pelagios/pelagios.github.io/documentation/getting_started.md

 ![Partners](/documentation/Partner_Template.jpg)

-The most important item in the templates is the Category field.
+An important item in the templates is the Category field.
 Categories are listed in square brackets  [ ] and create the link between content in different parts of the site.

-### When to use data
-Use data (YAML, JSON, or CSV files in the _data folder_) for site-wide content or other primarily static information that is not otherwise rendered as individual files like documents or pages.

-Examples of data might be the site’s authors, or a glossary of terms.

-Generally, the distinction between collections and data is that data files do not have a large markdown body, and live in a single file, rather than multiple files.
-Unlike collections, data files cannot render as individual files.
+### Different types of pages
+Not all pages on the site are written in Markdown.
+Some pages contain data or static information that are used across the site, and that is not otherwise rendered as individual files like documents or pages.
+In these cases, the files might be configured as YML, JSON or CSV files.
+In our case, this can be seen in the people.yml file, where the names of individual people are added.
+This list can be found in the [Data](pelagios.github.io/_data/) folder.
+This file can be edited in the same way as any other, as long as you follow the template.